Purpose

 defq* up infinite 1 idle node005

-Note that it is a good idea to first perform a drain operation on nodes before moving them from other cluster partition to another.
-This will prevent jobs that may be running still to crash.
+NOTE: It is a good idea to perform a drain operation on nodes before moving them from one cluster partition to another.
+This will prevent running jobs from crashing.

-Depending on the level of isolation that is needed, it may be desirable to place nodes that have been assigned to a particular partition into a different category.
+Depending on the level of isolation needed, it may be desirable to place nodes assigned to a particular partition into a different category.
 This would also allow nodes to mount different external storage depending on which partition they belong to.
-The downside of this approach is that it will require nodes to be rebooted after moving them to a different cluster partition.
+The downside of this approach is that it will require nodes to be rebooted after being moved to a different cluster partition.

-When moving nodes between partitions it may be a good idea to also re-image the node from scratch to make sure that there are no leftovers on the file system anywhere (e.g. in /scratch, /tmp or /data).
+When moving nodes between partitions, it may be a good idea to re-image the node from scratch to ensure there are no leftovers on the file system anywhere (e.g., in /scratch, /tmp, or /data).
 This can be done by setting the nextinstallmode

 property of the node to FULL